S-kailas/Project-Room-management-system/room-management-system/readme.md

-# Room Management System — VPS Initial Setup
+# Room Management System — Localhost/VPS Initial Setup

 This guide installs and runs the **Room Management System** on a **fresh Linux VPS**.